Skip to main content

 The feeling is undeniable.
 A subtle shift in energy, a change in the way your body responds to exercise, or a new depth to the lines on your face.
 These experiences are the language of a body in transition.
 Your internal communication network, a sophisticated system of hormones, operates with less precision than it once did.

 This intricate messaging service, responsible for everything from your mood to your metabolism, begins to send signals that are less clear, less powerful.
 The result is a cascade of effects that you perceive as aging.
-Understanding this process begins with appreciating the profound connection between your and the vitality of your cells.
+Understanding this process begins with appreciating the profound connection between your endocrine system and the vitality of your cells.

 Cellular aging, or senescence, is a fundamental biological process.
 It represents a state where cells, in response to various stressors, cease to divide.
 These senescent cells accumulate in tissues throughout the body, contributing to the visible and invisible signs of aging.
 The dysregulation of hormonal signaling pathways is deeply implicated in this process.